datajoint/datajoint-github-page/_posts/2014-04-03-making-friends.md

 f.insert(replies,'REPLACE')
 {% endhighlight %}

-Finally, a user can see her friends by getting pairs of <code>Friends</code> tuples in which both statuses are "accepted":
+Finally, a user can see her friends by getting pairs of **Friends** tuples in which both statuses are "accepted":

 {% highlight Matlab %}
 me = struct('user_id',432);    % who is asking